With Havana trip, Obama seeks to make history, lock in Cuba opening

 Democratic candidates Hillary Clinton and Bernie Sanders have pledged to stick with Obama’s opening to Cuba if elected.

-Republican front-runner Donald Trump said last week the old policy needed to be changed but he would renegotiate with Cuba for a better deal.
-His closest challengers, Ted Cruz and Marco Rubio, both Cuban-Americans, said they would reverse Obama’s approach altogether.
+Republican frontrunner Donald Trump said last week the old policy needed to be changed but he would renegotiate with Cuba for a better deal.
+His challengers, Ted Cruz and Marco Rubio, both Cuban-Americans, said they would reverse Obama’s approach altogether.

-Despite that, Obama told CNN en Espanol he believes Congress will remove the embargo in the next administration, whether led by a Democrat or a Republican – though he acknowledged there were not yet enough votes.
+Despite that, Obama told CNN en Espanol he believes Congress will remove the embargo in the next administration, whether Democrat or a Republican - though he acknowledged there were not yet enough votes.

-It would be hard for many Republicans to join in overturning Obama’s measures if the White House succeeds in green-lighting enough corporate projects in Cuba, congressional aides said.
+It would be hard for many Republicans to join any effort to overturn Obama’s measures if the White House succeeds in green-lighting enough corporate projects in Cuba, congressional aides said.

 AT&T Inc, Starwood Hotels & Resorts Worldwide Inc and Marriott International Inc are expected to sign deals around the time of Obama’s visit.